-Helping divers make informed decisions about training, gear, skills, and safety at every stage of their journey.
+Helping divers make informed choices about training, skills, safety, and gear.

-Mask Clearing and Regain Control Without Panic
+Mask Clearing: Stay Calm and Regain Control

-Why Mask Clearing is a Critical Underwater Skill
+Why Mask Clearing is a Critical Skill

 Proper Mask Clearing Technique